-Table extensions can be installed in either the left or the right side of the base.
+If you plan to use the stop block, slide the stop block on the back arm of the desired table extension first.

-To install:
+To install table extensions, insert the ends of extensions into the holes in the sides of the base.
+Adjust the extensions to the desired length.

-- Insert the ends of the table extensions into the holes in the side of the base and adjust the extensions to the desired length. - Secure extensions in place by positioning the clamp bracket under the extension beneath the base.
-Orient the clamp bracket as shown in figure 12. - Using the clamp bracket bolt, secure the clamp bracket in place.
+Secure them in place by positioning a clamp bracket under each table extension beneath the miter table.
+Orient each clamp bracket as shown in figure 13.

-NOTE: The clamp bracket bolt threads through the clamp bracket and tightens against bracket support on bottom of base, securing clamp bracket against table extensions.
+Secure each clamp bracket in place with a clamp bracket screw.
+The clamp bracket screw threads through the clamp bracket and tightens against bracket support on bottom of miter table, securing clamp bracket against table extension.